dspasibenko/sencode/README.md

 The source code can contain some components for not-ready feature yet.
 These components can simply be not exposed to the user, but the source code most probably will contain such code all the time.

 ## §24.
-Distinguish unit- and other types of tests (integration, load etc.)
+Distinguish unit- and other types of tests (integration, load etc.).
 Unit tests are parts of the source code, they must be delivered together with the tested components.

 The unit tests don’t need special setups, environments or external dependencies.